news

 Paramedics were left waiting outside.

-On Wednesday, critical care paramedic Christopher Wilkinson told the court paramedics were told to remain outside the shopping centre due to a "confused" conversation that suggested there was a second attacker.
+Critical care paramedic Christopher Wilkinson told the court paramedics were told to remain outside the shopping centre due to a "confused" conversation that suggested there was a second attacker.

 The discussion with a police officer led him to believe the centre had been declared a "hot zone", which meant paramedics couldn't enter and provide life-saving assistance to injured people.